MBlaschek/singularity-jupyter/README.md

 * [Tensorflow](https://github.com/clemsonciti/singularity-in-jupyter-notebook)
 * [Kernel](https://gist.github.com/mattpitkin/35ac19214048e96c391e948d7ec34ca5)

 Maybe I made a mistake, but I could not figure out how to run these without root permission.
-Because the kernel needs access to the `kernel.json` file usually in `/run/user/1000/jupyter`.
-This directory is not accessable by default from inside the container.
+Because the kernel needs access to the `kernel.json` file usually in `/run/user/1000/jupyter` (Update: Acutally this path depends on Jupyter and your env.
+If XDG_RUNTIME_DIR is available it will use that or if JUPYTER_RUNTIME_DIR is set it will use that.
+Therefore if these paths are available to the container, then there is not problem.).
+This directory `/run/user/..` is not accessable by default from inside the container.
 To register your container, in the `${HOME}/.local/share/jupyter/kernels` create a new directory, e.g. myimage, and add a `kernel.json` file containing:

 ```